looker-open-source/actions/docs/action_api.md

   query: Query | null
   /** A boolean representing whether this schedule payload has customized the filter values compared to the underlying content item. */
   filters_differ_from_look: boolean
+  /** If this scheduled plan is from an integration that has included "url" in its supported_download_settings, this field contains a temporary URL that can be used to fetch the query results.
+The temporary URL will expire 3600 seconds after the time the schedule was run.
+The temporary URL will expire after one use. */
+  download_url: string | null
 }

 interface ExecutePayloadAttachment {